KatrinaTom/practice-useContext-react/README.md

 ## Learning

+**Part 1:**

 * Difference between ClassComponents and FunctionComponents
 * Global state or props that need to be passed to deeply nested components.

+**Part 2:**

+* In App.js, ThemeProvider is wrapping all the logic for handling and updating state to the children
+* ThemeProvider is handling creating the state, updating state and persisting both of the different values down to the children
+* Two custom hooks that provide easy access to the different values (Theme value and updating Theme value)

 ## Images